yungjurick/React-headlineNews/README.md

 # React-headlineNews
-A React Project showing News Headlines
+A Simple React Project showing news headlines using News API

+The project was created using "create-react-app"

+Used Technologies: React, React-Router